 Half Roll Back: Building Posterior Chain Control

 The Half Roll Back directly counters the forward collapse that occurs during desk work.
 This exercise strengthens your deep abdominals while teaching controlled spinal flexion and extension—movements that become restricted from prolonged sitting.
+I do this one every morning because it immediately reminds my spine how to move properly.

 - Sit tall with knees bent, feet flat on the floor, arms extended forward at shoulder height